Managed Search Quick Start Guide

 Select a Product for Pricing Details

 SearchStax offers a wide variety of Solr versions for your convenience.
-For this exercise, we assume that your deployment uses Solr-8.8.2.
+For this exercise, we assume that your deployment uses Solr-9.8.1.

 It will be necessary to choose a Cloud Provider and a region to house your deployment.
-Choose a region that is close to you.
+Choose the region that is close to you.

 This summary table describes your deployment and its features.
-It also calculates the cost of this combination of features.
+In paid account, It also calculates the cost of this combination of features.

 It usually takes five minutes to set up a single-node deployment, and up to fifteen minutes to set up a cluster, using AWS or GCP.
 Azure setup times range from twenty minutes to an hour.
-Feel free to explore our documentation and Help Center until the process is completed.
+Feel free to explore our documentation until the process is completed.

 When the deployment is ready, view the deployment summary card on the Dedicated Infrastructure screen by clicking the “Card View” button (upper right):